DittoPDX/editablegrid/README.md

    setHeaderRenderer("age", new InfoHeaderRenderer("The age must be an integer between 16 and 99"));
    setHeaderRenderer("height", new InfoHeaderRenderer("The height is given in meters"));
 ```
-8. To attach to an existing HTML table you won't use the loadXML function as before.
+8. To attach to an existing HTML table you **won't use the loadXML function as before**.
-   Instead you will use the function attachToHTMLTable, as follows:
+   Instead **you will use the function attachToHTMLTable**, as follows:

 ```
    	editableGrid.attachToHTMLTable($('htmlgrid'),